Marketing legend Gary Halbert was fond of asking his students a question:

 DISCLAIMER: Do not, I repeat do not, shoehorn keywords into your blog post.
 If the fit isn’t natural, ditch the keyword.
 Otherwise, your post will read like a how-to manual vomited by a robot.
 Confusing your readers with weird word choice and awkward sentence structure—to better accommodate keywords—won’t win their trust.
 Besides, Google actually penalizes this practice now.
 When in doubt, make your content easy to read and simply ignore keywords.

-15 Publish your imperfect post.
+15 I publish my imperfect post.

-And I have never published a perfect post.
+I have never published a perfect post.
 Most of my posts have some noticeable blemish: a grammatical error, scrambled verb tenses, a typo, a rough transition, or even a soggy thesis.

 But you know what?

 I can thank them for their time and rest secure in the knowledge that Consistency.
 Trumps.
 All.
 Things.
+Perfectionism is paralysis.

 Don’t let perfectionism rob of the real treasure: consistency.
-Perfectionism is paralysis.

 Perfect performances never made a single career.